antlafarge/jdownloader/README.md

-# JDownloader
+# JDownloader 2

 Docker JDownloader 2 headless image with automatic updates.

-There is no embedded graphical interface, you should manage your downloads through a web interface here : [https://my.jdownloader.org](https://my.jdownloader.org).
+There is no embedded graphical interface, you should manage your downloads through the official JDownloader web interface here : [https://my.jdownloader.org](https://my.jdownloader.org).

 # Architectures